 The VCS database agent for Microsoft Exchange 2010 provides high availability for Exchange 2010 databases in a VCS cluster.
 The agent monitors Exchange 2010 mailbox databases and critical Exchange services to ensure high availability.
 The agent detects a failure if any of the configured Exchange databases or critical Exchange services become unavailable.
-When this occurs, the agent moves the Exchange databases to the next available Exchange server in the service group's system list and if required, starts the critical Exchange services on that node.
+When this occurs, the agent moves the Exchange databases to the next available Exchange services on that node.
 The databases then become active on that system.